-- Death Glare: Gives this either an enemy, an opponent or someone she doesn't like or trust.
+- Death Glare: Gives this to either an enemy, an opponent or someone she doesn't like or trust.

-- The Dragon: To President Evil Lex in the Alternate Universe Clark gets sent to in "Apocalypse".
+- The Dragon: To President Evil Lex in the Alternate Universe Clark gets sent to in "Apocalypse."
 She quickly Heel Face Turns after meeting Clark, though.